alicescfernandes/capstone_project/docs/dev_log.md

 - [ ] Create a "change password page", check if django is able to send emails
 - [ ] Display username on the navbar
 - [ ] Add proper logging for the python app
 - [ ] Add alert when there is still Excel files in processing
+- [ ] Default unknown excel files to tables.
+This is alot of work since that the Pandas is set for specific structure.

 ## TODO
+- [x] Finish the remaining graphs (the last money chart and both table charts)

 ## 06/01/2025
 - [x] Added advanced column fitering to zoomed table
 - [x] Finished "Customers Brand" chart
 - [x] Added manufacturing chart
-- [x] Finish the remaining graphs (the last money chart and both table charts)
+- [x] Added Competitors Ads chart and special processing

 ## 05/31/2025